 Venice is a great place to explore, however a few things to note:

-- Food and drink is very expensive – take yours with you.
+- Food and drink are very expensive – take yours with you.

 Do not buy in the main tourist areas such as St. Mark’s Square.